 Asian jasmine is the most popular in Texas, and across the south west, thus making Asian Jasmin durable and inexpensive ground cover.
 There are different ground covers available for pathways, hedges or broad swaths.
 Varieties of ground covers that can be grown in lawns and landscape in Texas are:

-Mulch can be used as a ground cover to replace grass as well as gravel, and river rocks.
+Mulch and landscaping rocks can also be used as a ground cover to replace grass.

 Replacing your lawn with ground covers usually requires cutting out or spray of grasses, as well as preparation of soil and planting of the ground cover seeds.
 You can do this yourself or get the help of a landscape professional.